libyui/libyui-old/README.md

 rake osc:build
 ```

 ### Versioning

 Changing `SONAME_MAJOR` in VERSION.cmake currently means that you must also
 change `so_version` in libyui.spec *and also in **all** other* libyui-*.spec
 files in the other repositories.
-Yes, such a design is suboptimal.

 This is because the program-libyui API is not distinct
 from the libyui-plugin API.